smitens/smitens/README.md

 ## 🌟 Background

-With a background in marketing and process automation, I bring a unique blend of technical and strategic insights to my projects.
-My journey into tech was fueled by a desire to harness the power of technology to solve real-world problems.
+With a background in marketing, communication and process automation, I bring a unique blend of technical and strategic insights to my projects.
+My journey into tech was driven by a desire to continuously learn and stay engaged with new ideas, keeping my mind curious and fresh.

 ## 🚀 Passion